orsonteodoro/muslx32/README.md

 nginx | Shows "it works!"
 gentoo-sources or any linux kernel | It may require you to manually patch it to use the BFD linker.
 See https://github.com/orsonteodoro/muslx32/issues/3. grub2-install | Works as amd64 or as x86 ABI, but it doesn't work natively in x32 use lilo.
-By default, the profile will use the x86 ABI. coreutils | works as amd64 ABI or x86 ABI.
+By default, the profile will use the x86 ABI. coreutils | Works as amd64 ABI or x86 ABI.
 It was buggy on x32 ABI so it was banned.
 Preference for x86 ABI was chosen.

 ### Buggy